MuhammadMuneeb007/Benchmarking-Heritability-Estimation-Strategies-Across-86-Configurations-and-Their-Downstream-Effect/README.md

 ## Heritability tools

-There are multiple tools to calculate heritability, as shown in the table below.
-The statistical methods they used to calculate heritability vary for each tool.
-Moreover, the dataset they used to calculate the heritability varies as well.
-Some tools use the GWAS summary statistic file, some use the genotype data, covariates, and PCA, and some tools use the reference panels and SNPs tagging for calculating heritability.
+Multiple tools calculate heritability, as shown in the table below.
+Each tool uses different statistical methods to estimate heritability, and the datasets they use also vary.
+Some tools use the GWAS summary statistic file, some use genotype data, covariates, and PCA, and some use reference panels and SNP tagging.

 | Tool        | URL                                                        |
 |-------------|------------------------------------------------------------|